isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-drown-a-spider/index.md

 Probably there are thousand ways you can kill you can kill a [spider](https://pestpolicy.com/do-spiders-have-antennae/) in your yard or house.

 But definitely, most of us know crushing it with a blunt object - the Hulk smash" technique.
-But, **can you drown a spider?�**
+But, **can you drown a spider?**
 **The simple answer is, No, you cannot drown a spider - as stated by Real Science - but they'll die if submerged in sewer.
-Spiders have a very low oxygen intake due to their low metabolic rate and thus drowning may take 1-3 hours.�**
+Spiders have a very low oxygen intake due to their low metabolic rate and thus drowning may take 1-3 hours.**
 **But water spider or diving-bell spider can live fully under water.
-Spider breathe through book lungs or web gills and remain under water for over 24 hours.�**
+Spider breathe through book lungs or web gills and remain under water for over 24 hours.**
 ## Details: Can You Drown a Spider?
 Flush Water Death?
 Just like human beings, spiders also drink water and this is why you might find them around water sources such as shower or bath stalls.
 Also, can the spider drawn in the ocean if its swept by any random sunbather.
-Spiders spending time around the shower or bath stalls may end up being flashed down the drain when you're bathing.�So, if you're wondering if spiders can actually drown when you flash them them down the drain - relax we get into the details.
+Spiders spending time around the shower or bath stalls may end up being flashed down the drain when you're bathing.So, if you're wondering if spiders can actually drown when you flash them them down the drain - relax we get into the details.
 Can they crawl or climb back fighting for its life.
 [caption id="" align="aligncenter" width="474"]

 Images Source: